For any business, the event of a disaster can be deadly, especially when data has been lost or it may be too late by the time the company has secure a

 Good Disaster recovery planning will make sure that data is not lost or corrupt in any way.
 It should also allow for the immediate restoration of critical business data such as accounts records.
 Client information, and sales statements.
 The data recovery plan should also allow for a rapid assessment of any possible losses, which may be both physical and mental.

 This is done by first performing a physical examination of the building.
 Taking inventory of all equipment and software, and conducting a series of tests.
 If all equipment and software are functioning properly then testing can be perform.
 But if anything appears to be missing.
 Or faulty then a full rebuild of the equipment or system should be perform.

-How to perform a recovery?
+How to perform a Disaster Recovery Planning?

 Disaster recovery needs to be complete before a disaster recovery plan goes into effect because of privacy laws.
 Businesses cannot be expect to know the disaster recovery plan.
 Especially if they do not participate in a cooperative disaster recovery plan with their customers.